eaprelsky/infodynamics/book/12_revolutionary_education.md

 ## The Learning Society

-Ultimately, information physics points toward a future where optimal learning becomes the norm rather than the exception—a society where every individual's cognitive potential is recognized, developed, and utilized effectively.
+Ultimately, information dynamics points toward a future where optimal learning becomes the norm rather than the exception—a society where every individual's cognitive potential is recognized, developed, and utilized effectively.

 **Lifelong Learning Optimization:**
 Continuous cognitive circuit development and optimization throughout the lifespan: